steve-fryatt/puzzles/README.md

 from within the `src/core` folder, the icons should be generated as PNG files within the `src/core/icons` folder (if there are dependencies missing, such as ImageMagick, these should be reported at the `cmake .` stage).

-The 68 and 34 can be used at 180 DPI for the Sprites11 file, the 34 and 17 can be used at the default 90 DPI for the Sprites22 file, and with the aid of ChangeFSI to convert to rectangual pixel mode, the 34 and 17 can also be used at 90/45 DPI for the Sprites file.
+The 68 and 34 can be used at 180 DPI for the Sprites11 file, the 34 and 17 can be used at the default 90 DPI for the Sprites22 file, and with the aid of ChangeFSI to convert to rectangular pixel mode, the 34 and 17 can also be used at 90/45 DPI for the Sprites file.

 Licence